dernasherbrezon/deb-maven-plugin/README.md

 <tr>
     <td>target</td>
     <td>target file or directory in result .deb file.
-Please note that in .deb file absolute paths start without "/"</td>
+Absolute paths will be placed in the corresponding absolute paths on the filesystem.
+Relative paths will be placed relative to the "installDir" parameter</td>
     </tr>

   </tbody>